ariel17/ariel17.github.io/about.md

 permalink: /about/
 ---

-My name is **Ariel Gerardo Ríos** and I am a father, husband and software developer.
+My name is **Ariel Gerardo Ríos** and I am a father and work as a software engineer.

 ![Me](/assets/about/me-900x900.png)

-I like to spend time learning new things and how the head works learning it, building habits and understanding how human relationships work.
-Also [I like to read (a lot)][1], do some write and play the guitar, although I'm not spending on the last two the time I would like... but I'm working on it.
+I love to learn new things and how the head makes it work, building habits and understanding human relationships, at any scale.
+Also [I like to read (a lot)][1], write some and build distributed systems.

-What about coding?
-I like to code :), learning new technologies but also getting ready for management and leadership.
+I feel so grateful to be able to do all the things I like.

 [1]: https://www.goodreads.com/review/list/16241804-ariel-gerardo-r-os?shelf=read